DedoGospod/dotfiles-master/README.md

 Follow these steps to install and manage your dotfiles using stow:

-1. Clone the Dotfiles Repository

-Open your terminal and run the following command to clone your dotfiles repository:
+1. Clone the Dotfiles Repository: Open your terminal and run the following command to clone your dotfiles repository:

 git clone https://github.com/dedogospod/dotfiles-master.git